 Brian Anderson comes from a football family that includes a Furman University Hall of Famer in his dad Charles L. Anderson 82’, who won the Southern Conference Jacobs Blocking trophy in 1980 and 81, the award given to the best blocker.
 He also won many other awards.
 Brian Anderson’s father and brother are the two most influential people in his life.

-“I would say my dad and my brother.
+“I would say, my dad and my brother.
 My dad because he really showed me the game and I also respect that he never forced me to play it.
-He never was one of those parents that was really strict and said ‘you have to play football.’
+He never was one of those parents that were really strict and said ‘you have to play football.’
 He kind of stayed out of it, he never coached me, and he kind of guided me through my process when I needed him.
-Also, my brother also played college football [at Furman], I’d say my dad and my brother really had an impact on my life as far as growing up in the game.”
+Also, my brother played college football [at Furman], I’d say my dad and my brother really had an impact on my life as far as growing up in the game.”

 Brian Anderson, now a senior at Montgomery Catholic Preparatory School in Montgomery, Alabama ended his recruitment last June when he committed to the North Carolina Tarheels.
-The six-foot-three, 286 pound, three star offensive tackle, along with the North Carolina offer, received a total of 31 offers from Appalachian State, Bowling Green, Cincinnati, East Carolina, Florida Atlantic, Furman, Indiana, Iowa State, Southern Mississippi, Syracuse and more.
+The six-foot-three, 286 pound, three-star offensive tackle, along with the North Carolina offer, received a total of 31 offers from Appalachian State, Bowling Green, Cincinnati, East Carolina, Florida Atlantic, Furman, Indiana, Iowa State, Southern Mississippi, Syracuse and more.